hbakardzhiev/javaTask/README.md

 The resource folder is where the user has to copy the files that are to be read and parsed from the backend.

-The current project has Github Workflow to fix formating of the .java files to the Google Java codestyle.
+The current project has GitHub Workflow to fix formatting of the .java files to the Google Java code-style.

 The main function `readFile()` does the parsing of the txt files using the following:
   - uses hashMap to store the found digits and their position.